-For a number of years, one of my passionate hobbies has been researching paranormal scams.
-These are situations where an individual claims they can predict the future, that they’ve discovered the secret to antigravity, or that they work for the government and know the truth about whether aliens exist.
+For a number of years, one of my hobbies has been researching paranormal scams.
+These are situations where an individual claims they can predict the future, that they’ve discovered the secret to antigravity, or that they work for the government and know the truth about aliens.
 A common thread in all of that surreal research is that generally, an unnerving number of people are very, very gullible.

 How Does Ask Peter Work?
 The Believer Perspective

 The point of the website is that it’s a sort of electronic “tarot” which will peek into your future and answer your questions accordingly.
 However, Peter is a fickle psychic, and he must be treated with respect or he won’t answer your question.
-Therefore, before you ask a question, you must petition Peter with the sentence, “Peter, please answer the following question:” If you’re using Ask Peter alone and you don’t know the secret behind the site, you’ll typically get an answer like this.
+Therefore, before you ask a question, you must petition Peter with the sentence, “Peter, please answer the following question:” If you’re using the Peter Answers site alone and you don’t know the secret behind the site, you’ll typically get an answer like this:

-If the person typing the question knows the secret – you’ll get such an answer.
-In the second half of this article, I’m going to share the Peter’s terrible secret, and welcome you into the secret society of “Ask Peter” insiders.
-If you enjoy the childlike, magical perspective offered by your blissful ignorance – then stop reading this article now.
-Otherwise, if you would like a small antivirus shot so that you’ll be immune to this particular scam, then read on.
+If the person typing the question knows the secret, you’ll get such an answer.
+In the second half of this article, I’m going to share Peter’s terrible secret, and welcome you into the secret society of “Ask Peter” insiders.
+If you enjoy the childlike, magical perspective offered by your blissful ignorance, then stop reading this article now.
+Otherwise, if you would like to be immune to this particular scam, then read on.

 If you’ve read this far, then you feel prepared for the secret knowledge of how Ask Peter works.
 Let’s take a closer look.

 At the end of the answer, type another “.” and then continue typing the rest of “Peter, please answer the following question:” To the person sitting next to you, it only appears as though you’ve typed that one question — especially if you’re a fast typist.